ideviceuser/UntetherHomeDepotOffsets/README.md

 ## Warnings
 If you run this on a device that has not yet been tested by a second person, make sure you saved your blobs for a possible downgrade.
-If you tested it successfully open an issue and I will add your name as tester.

 ## How to use
 1. Make sure you have am iPhone, iPad or iPod touch (32-bit) on iOS 9.1-9.3.4